 Domestic Workers

-"I've worked here for 6 years — I have no payslips."
+"I've worked here 6 years with no payslips."

 Without proper documentation, domestic workers lose access to unemployment benefits, maternity pay, and sick leave protection they are legally entitled to.
 It affects their entire livelihood.